CPFT practical assessments

 Client consultation

-Your examiner might add lifestyle or physical challenges to your mock client’s profile (e.g., osteoporosis, busy mother of 3 with a full time job, previous knee injury, etc.) You’re expected to complete your client consultation using the counselling techniques outlined in the CPFT Resource manual (Motivational interviewing, Stages of behavour change, SMART goals).
+Be prepared for your examiner to add lifestyle or physical challenges to your mock client’s profile, e.g., osteoporosis, busy mother of 3 with a full time job, previous knee injury.

 • 2